 DO YOU WANT TO JOIN THE ROYAL AIR FORCE?

-Before we tell you more about how we are going to help you pass the RAF selection process, let’s first of all take a look at some important elements of the selection process.
+Before we tell you more about how we are going to help you pass the RAF recruitment process, let’s first of all take a look at some important elements of the RAF recruitment process.

 - Having self-respect and being respectful of others